Mr-Steel/vertx_fatjar/README.md

-W-JAX 2014 Example project containing
+# Vert.x W-JAX 2014 Example

+This sample project contains:

 - Verticles in Java
 - Verticles in Scala